 To learn more about what counts as a video view you can read our article on important Facebook conversion metrics.

 How does Facebook video advertising compare to its competitors?

-Facebook video advertising is a cost-effective option when compared to traditional video advertising platforms such as television or YouTube.
+Facebook video advertising utilising a well thought out social media video production is a cost-effective option when compared to traditional video advertising platforms such as television or YouTube.

 Although Facebook video advertising can be initially six times more expensive than a YouTube video placement, a recent study shows that Facebook provides a larger amount of impressions, and an overall cheaper cost per conversion than YouTube.

 Television commercials have traditionally been the holy grail of video advertising, long considered the superior option to reach consumers, but undoubtedly an expensive choice.

 In one sign of an impending digital upset, studies now show that modern marketers are reaching only twice the audience on television versus Facebook, but are spending up to 20 times more for the privilege.
 Even when it comes to an advertising giant like television, Facebook can provide a far lower cost per ‘user reached’.